Lost kayakers rescued after alligator nearly flips boat

 Both kayakers were rescued and brought to safety without injury, according to the Sheriff’s Office.

+“Once you’re in the dense woods at night, what would be clear trails during the day are much more obscured and it could be unsettling,” said Seminole County Sheriff’s Office PIO, Bob Kealing.

+Kealing said it’s important to have a cell phone with you during any excursion in case of an emergency.
+In Haviland’s case, she was able to use her phone as a flashlight, navigate with a compass and use the cell service to call for help.

-The Econlockhatchee River runs through Orange, Osceola and Seminole counties and is nearly 55 miles long, making it the longest river in Florida.
+The Econlockhatchee River runs through Orange, Osceola and Seminole counties and is a nearly 55 mile-long blackwater tributary of the St. Johns River.

+Haviland and the teen were rescued and reunited with their group.
+No injuries were reported, according to the Seminole County Sheriff’s Office.

 Copyright 2020 by WKMG ClickOrlando - All rights reserved.